John A. Swanson: Career

 Swanson was named the 1987 Pittsburgh Engineer of the Year by the American Society of Mechanical Engineers (ASME).
 In 1990, Swanson won the Computers in Engineering Award for outstanding contributions to the engineering & computing industries.
 In 1994 he was named One of the Top 5 of the Top 50 R&D Stars in the US by IndustryWeek and was elected as an ASME Fellow.
 In 1998, Swanson won the ASME Applied Mechanics Award and received the University of Pittsburgh School of Engineering's Distinguished Alumni Award.
 He was awarded honorary membership in the ASME in 2003.
 In 2004, Swanson was awarded the John Fritz Medal, considered the highest and most prestigious award in the engineering profession, from the American Association of Engineering Societies.
 In 2006 he was awarded the ASME President's Award for significant contributions to the engineering profession, and in 2009 he was elected to the National Academy of Engineering.

-Swanson serves as a member of the ASME Foundation Board of Directors and is a member of the board of trustees.
-He also serves on the board of trustees of the University of Pittsburgh since 2006 as well as on the board of trustees at Washington & Jefferson College.
-Swanson also serves consultant and trainer in the field of engineering simulation at ANSYS.
+Swanson is a member of the ASME Foundation's board of directors and is a member of the board of trustees.
+He is on the board of trustees of the University of Pittsburgh since 2006, and on the board of trustees at Washington & Jefferson College.
+Swanson is a consultant and trainer in the field of engineering simulation at ANSYS.
 Now residing in Florida, Swanson joined the University of South Florida Institute for Advanced Discovery & Innovation in 2014, where he is a member and courtesy professor.